Batavian Revolution: Aftermath

 The Batavian Revolution ended with the proclamation of the Batavian Republic in 1795.
-William was forced to flee to England, where he issued the Kew Letters proclaiming that all Dutch colonies were to fall under British rule, as they had declared war on the Batavian Republic.
+William was forced to flee to England, from where he issued the Kew Letters ordering all Dutch colonies to cooperate with British efforts to occupy them.
 Several coups followed in 1798, 1801 and 1805 which brought different groups of Patriots to power.
 Though the French presented themselves as liberators, many disagreed.
 The Batavian Republic saw its end in 1806, when the Kingdom of Holland was founded, with Napoleon's brother, Louis Napoleon as King of Holland.
 In 1810, the area was annexed into the First French Empire.
 In 1813, the Netherlands regained their independence, with William's son William Frederick as sovereign prince.